-With the Robin app for Teams, you can view your schedule, see who's going to be in the office, plan your week, and receive timely flexible desks and/or meeting room notifications right in your Teams instance.
+With the Robin app for Teams, you can view your schedule, book a space, see who's going to be in the office, plan your week, and receive timely flexible desks and/or meeting room notifications right in your Teams instance.

 If you're an admin looking for a guide on how to add Robin to your organization's Microsoft Teams instance, check out this guide instead.